-Your resume lists the necessary skills and qualifications you have, but your cover letter expands further on the person they might hire, so it should elaborate on your best social media accomplishments.
+Your resume lists the skills and qualifications you have, but your cover letter should elaborate on your best social media accomplishments.
 If you and your team exceeded expectations and crushed target metrics, tell the hiring manager how you did it and what you learned in the process.

-For example, if you learned a social media management tool like Buffer, detailing how that optimized your workflow and improved your social media strategy will help provide valuable context beyond a resume skills bullet point that just says, “Proficient in Buffer.”
-Quantifying your achievements will help the hiring manager better visualize how you might contribute to the company as a potential hire.
+For example, if you learned a social media management tool like Buffer, detailing how that optimized your workflow and improved your social media strategy will provide context beyond a resume skills bullet point that says, “Proficient in Buffer.”
+Quantifying your achievements will help recruiters better visualize how you’ll contribute to the company.

-As you write a social media manager cover letter that is both specific and descriptive, keep in mind that recruiters and hiring managers have a limited amount of time allocated to each application crossing their desks.
-Your cover letter document should end within one page or less.
+As you write a social media manager cover letter that is both specific and descriptive, keep in mind that recruiters have limited time to allocate to each application that crosses their desk.
+Your cover letter should end within a page or less.
 You’ve heard the KISS acronym, right?
 Keep it simple—but we’ll exclude the last word.

-Simplicity doesn’t mean a terse tone of voice; however, applying for a social media manager position means the company will be paying attention to how you communicate as you’ll be representing their brand presence online.
-Be professional, sincere, and gracious in your cover letter, avoiding too many contractions if the company is more corporate (but applying them liberally if that’s the company’s brand style).
+Applying for a social media manager position means the company will pay attention to how you communicate as you’ll be representing its brand presence online.
+Be professional, sincere, and gracious, avoiding too many contractions if the company is more corporate (but applying them liberally if that’s the company’s brand style).

-Before you submit your cover letter, step away for a couple of days so you can edit and revise it with fresh eyes.
-This is also the time to get feedback and constructive criticism from a few trusted people to ensure you’re putting your best foot forward with this job opportunity.
-Once you’ve revised your document and caught any errors, save your cover letter and send it along with the necessary enclosures like your resume and application.
+Before you submit your cover letter, step away so you can edit and revise it with fresh eyes.
+This is also the time to get feedback from a few trusted people to ensure you’re putting your best foot forward.
+Once you’ve revised it, save your cover letter and send it along with necessary enclosures like your resume and application.